pradyuman/LiveTrace/README.md

 Dependencies:
 * Oculus Rift SDK
 * Unity SDK for Oculus
-* Wolfram Alpha access OR Wolfram Programming Cloud access OR Wolfram Mathematica access
+* Wolfram Alpha API access OR Wolfram Programming Cloud access OR Wolfram Mathematica access

 Although it IS fun to roam around a virtual world on the Oculus, we believe that virtual reality is at it's coolest when you can interact with real-life objects as well.
 LiveTrace AVR is an example of that vision and is meant to bring out the artist in you.
 We use the Oculus Rift to transfer you to a beautiful virtual environment that includes a sketchpad on which you can express your art.
 BUT, the sketchpad also exists in real life.